 Founded in Germany in 1972 by former IBM employees, SAP is the world’s largest provider of enterprise application software...
 Show more

 Tickeron’s AI Screener is an AI-powered stock and ETF discovery tool that helps traders and investors filter the market based on technical patterns, fundamentals, trends, volatility, and AI-driven signals.
 Users can scan thousands of stocks and ETFs using customizable filters such as industry, market capitalization, technical indicators, price patterns, and performance metrics.
-It excels at identifying dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities more efficiently than manual screening.
-Explore the AI Screener today to streamline your research.
+The screener efficiently identifies dividend stocks, income-focused investments, trending stocks, breakout candidates, and market opportunities—streamlining analysis beyond manual methods.
+Explore it to uncover hidden gems like reliable dividend payers in tech.

 a provider of e-business software solutions